The Polly Klaas Community Theater

 "I first met Polly in 1992, when she enrolled at Cherry Valley School.
 I was teaching a combination 5th-6th and she came in as a sixth grader.

 Bright, pretty, and with a sassy style all her own, she excelled in her studies and made friends quickly.
 We all went to Mendocino for a rainy week at camp, and it was there, when I tripped and slid down the slope to the creek in the rainy mud, that our class really bonded.
 I was the joke, but Polly helped to pull me back up the slope.
+Polly especially enjoyed the arts, particularly creative dramatics.

 In the Spring of 1993, I wrote a play based on the TV series "Where in the World is Carmen Sandiego".
 Polly played "The Chief", her two best friends played “Carmen”, and the “Director of Scotland Yard”.
 Polly's "office" was set up down stage right.
 Downstage left stood a British phone booth where the Director of Scotland Yard would call Polly to coordinate their efforts in catching Carmen and her henchmen.
 Sometimes they had to stall and improvise to make time for the crew to change the scenes in center stage, and they got quite creative.
 We put on several shows, and I never knew what they were going to come up with.
 One time, they were worried that their conversations were "being bugged" so The Director of Scotland Yard told Polly to check her office for bugs.
 Wherever Polly looked, lifting the telephone, pulling out books, rubber bugs and spiders popped out.
 It was a total surprise for me and the audience loved it.